Graffiti Art In The 21st Century: The Bronx, 1990’s Nairobi, New York Subway,The White House

 The legend STAY HIGH 149, was born Wayne Roberts in 1950, as a young man he made ends meet working as a messenger in Wall Street following his family’s relocation from Emporia, VA to Harlem at age seven.

-Legend goes that STAY HIGH 149 would tag his name on over 100 trains during his day job and 200 trains when hitting the night shift.
+Legend goes that STAY HIGH 149 would tag his name on over 100 trains during his day job.
+He would tag another 200 trains when hitting the night shift.
 As remarkable as his feat was, STAY HIGH was following in the footsteps of Philadelphia pioneers CORNBREAD and COOLEARL, who in the late sixties are credited with popularizing bombing.

-In New York, the interconnected subway system allowed for inter- borough competitions, as graffiti writers competed among themselves leading to development of this ‘delinquent ‘ art form through style wars.
-All this came at a great cost to the City Of New York as it severally had to repaint the trains.
+In New York, the interconnected subway system allowed for inter-borough competitions.
+Graffiti writers competed among themselves spurring development of this ‘delinquent ‘ art form through style wars.
+All this came at a great cost to the City Of New York.
+To rid the trains off the ‘vandalism’ they had to repeatedly repaint the trains.

-Consequently, for the taggers, it was dangerous art as they frequently had run-ins with the law.
-To stay safe, instead of riding the trains round the five boroughs, the writers would camp at the subway bombing trains with their tags as they stopped to pick passengers.
-The highly economical use of words to convey
+Consequently, for the taggers, it was dangerous art.
+They frequently had run-ins with the law.
+To stay safe, they abandoned the initial tactic of riding the trains round the five boroughs.
+Instead, the writers would camp at the subway bombing trains with their tags as they stopped to pick passengers.
+Not to get caught, they had to be highly economical with words thus the eventual incorporation of imagery.

 Graffiti Art In The 21st Century

-To look at graffiti art through the narrow prism of ‘conservative’ constructs of “graffiti art is vandalism” would be denying ourselves insight into how ‘the new art’ has come to capture aspects of the psyche of humanity from as far back as caveman era all the way into the 21st Century .
+To look at graffiti art through the narrow prism of ‘conservative’ constructs of “graffiti art is vandalism” would be denying ourselves insight.
+We would be shutting out the world.
+In effect denying how street art has come to capture aspects of the psyche of humanity.
+From as far back as cavemen, into the 21st Century .

-From the metro train system of New York to the back alleys of Tokyo to the scattered murals and tags on Nairobi’s bridges and perimeter walls, it appears that graffiti art continues to walk forward as a form of artistic expression.
+From the metro train system of New York, to the back alleys of Tokyo.
+To the scattered murals and tags on Nairobi’s bridges and perimeter walls.
+The provoking piece of graffiti art Free Palestine at the University of Cape Town, it appears that graffiti continues to walk forward as a form of artistic expression.

-Among the gifts, was a painting by contemporary British graffiti artist Ben Eiine: Twenty First Century City.
+Among the gifts, was a painting by contemporary British graffiti artist Ben Emie: Twenty First Century City.